 The Built-in Fields Collection includes the Global references in SSRS.
-And the references include the global variable which is pre-defined by the Microsoft.
-These are the common variables that are used in every report that we design such as Page Numbers, Total Page Numbers etc.
+And the references include the global variable, which is pre-defined by Microsoft.
+These are the standard SSRS Global References variables used in every report that we design, such as Page Numbers, Total Page Numbers, etc.

 List of Global References in SSRS

 The following are the list of available Global References in SSRS.

 and their description is as follows

 |ExecutionTime||DateTime||It will display the date and time of report execution.|

 |PageNumber||Integer||It will return the current page number.
 It will assign 1 to the first page, and then it will increment by 1.
 If there are any page breaks, then this will return the result as per the page breaks.
 You can control the numbers by RestPageNumber property in Page Break.You have used this in either Page header, or Footer.|